sojs-coder/forge/docs/api/TextRender.md

 -   `font: string`
     A CSS font string that defines the size and family of the font.
 For example: `"24px Arial"`.

+-   `align?: "center" | "left" | "right"`
+    The horizontal alignment of the text relative to the `Transform`'s position.
+Defaults to `"left"`.

+-   `color?: string`
+    A CSS color string for the text color.
+Defaults to `'black'`.

+## Properties

+-   `textContent: string`
+    The string of text that you want to display.

+-   `font: string`
+    A CSS font string that defines the size and family of the font.

 -   `align: "center" | "left" | "right"`
     The horizontal alignment of the text relative to the `Transform`'s position.
-Defaults to `"left"`.

 -   `color: string`
     A CSS color string for the text color.
-Defaults to `'black'`.

 ## Methods

 -   `setText(text: string)`
-    A convenience method to update the `textContent` and automatically recalculate the dimensions of the text object.
+    Sets the text content of the renderer and updates its superficial dimensions.

 ## Examples